 Please refer to the prospectus for important information about the investment company, including investment objectives, risks, charges, and expenses.
 A free hard-copy is available by calling 1-800-423-6369.

-The LKCM Aquinas Funds are offered only to United States residents, and information on this site is intended only for such persons.
-Nothing on this website should be considered a solicitation to buy or an offer to sell shares of any LKCM Aquinas Fund in any jurisdiction where the offer or solicitation would be unlawful under the securities laws of such jurisdiction.
+The LKCM Aquinas Catholic Equity Fund is offered only to United States residents, and information on this site is intended only for such persons.
+Nothing on this website should be considered a solicitation to buy or an offer to sell shares of the LKCM Aquinas Catholic Equity Fund in any jurisdiction where the offer or solicitation would be unlawful under the securities laws of such jurisdiction.

 Mutual fund investing involves risk; loss of principal is possible.
 Since the Adviser considers other factors in addition to traditional investment criteria when selecting portfolio securities, it may forego a profitable investment opportunity or sell a security when it may be disadvantageous to do so.
 Investments in small-and-mid-cap companies involve additional risks such as limited liquidity and greater volatility.

-The LKCM Aquinas Funds are distributed by Quasar Distributors, LLC.
+The LKCM Aquinas Catholic Equity Fund is distributed by Quasar Distributors, LLC.